fedosejev/react.tips/data/checkboxes-in-react/content.md

 And now you know how to use checkboxes in React.js!

-Notice that this solution works great for _our_ needs.
+Notice that this solution works great for _our specific_ needs.
 If you have different requirements you might need to think of a different way of creating checkboxes.
 For example, how do you implement a button that checks all checkboxes?
 I'll leave it for you to figure it out as a challenge!
-And if you do figure it out - please [propose to write your tutorial](http://bit.ly/PublishMyTutorial) for this website!
+And if you do figure it out - please [propose your tutorial](http://bit.ly/PublishMyTutorial) for this website!

 Thank you for reading this React tutorial!